Sakzsee/UdacityAndroidBasicQuiz/README.md

 # UdacityAndroidBasicQuiz
 Basic quiz App

-The xml is present in the xml file present.
-I created another class called Questions apart from the already default MainActivity.java class.
+The xml is present in the main_activity.xml file above.
+I created another class called Questions.java apart from the already default MainActivity.java class.